How to use Betterment Checking provided and issued by nbkc bank, Member FDIC.

 Is there a limit to how much I can deposit into my Joint Checking account?

 There is no overall limit to how much you can deposit in a Joint Checking account.
 However, there is a limit per transaction.
-When transferring between a linked bank account and Joint Checking, transfer limits are $25,000 per deposit and $10,000 per withdrawal, subject to change at Betterment's discretion.
+When transferring between a linked bank account and Joint Checking, transfer limits may vary based on account tenure and are subject to change at Betterment's discretion.
 In certain situations, the limits may also be temporarily adjusted to accommodate a specific transaction.
-Please reach out to our Support team if you would like to make a one-time transaction ...Read More
+Additionally, the daily mobile check deposit limit is $2,000.
+This can be similarly increased ...Read More

 Can I transfer between my Checking accounts?